-Choices in VPNs abound, including ExpressVPN and ProtonVPN, but be sure to review what different vendors let you control—each one offers different settings.
+Choices in VPNs abound, including ExpressVPN, Tailscale, and ProtonVPN, but be sure to review what different vendors let you control—each one offers different settings.
 No matter which one you choose, connecting to one of the VPN's servers takes only a click.

 Untapped value: Your private home internet connection may be more secure than public Wi-Fi, but it still presents a common risk, so it's worth using a VPN at home too.
 Also: use your VPN software on all your connected devices, not just computers.